couchbaselabs/userprofile-couchbase-mobile-reactnative/README.md

 ```

 ##  Running the App
 Build and run the app per instructions in [Getting Started Guide]("https://reactnative.dev/docs/environment-setup").
-You can run the app direcly from Xcode or from command line.
+You can run the app directly from Xcode or from command line.

 Don't forget to start the Metro bundler before running your app!